Union Block (Buchanan, Michigan): History

 Buchanan became the commercial center of the surrounding area in the 1840s, and the business district developed rapidly in the 1850s.
 In 1848, business partners Lorenzo Alexander and John Ross built a two-story stone commercial building in Buchanan, and in 1850 the pair established a general store.
 By 1860, the business partners had constructed a three-story brick commercial block, the Excelsior Block, in downtown Buchanan near this location.
 In 1862 Ross and Alexander started a second project, the Union block.
-However, in 1862 a devastating fire swept through the area, destroying a number of commercial buildings including the Excelsior Block, but fortunately sparing the partially built Union Block.
+However, in 1862 a devastating fire swept through the area, destroying a number of commercial buildings including the Excelsior Block, but sparing the partially built Union Block.
 The building was completed the next year.